-4. A bill or joint resolution carrying an appropriation may not be reported by a § 1065.
-Restriction of power to report committee not having jurisdiction to appropriations. report appropriations, and amendment proposing an appropriation shall not be in order during the consideration of a bill or joint resolution reported by a committee not having that jurisdiction.
+4. A bill or joint resolution carrying an appropriation of priation may not be reported by a committee not having jurisdiction to report appropriations, and an amendment proposing an appropriation shall not be in order during the consideration of a bill or joint resolution reported by a committee not having that jurisdiction.
 A point of order against an appropriation in such a bill, joint resolution, or amendment thereto may be raised at any time during pendency of that measure for amendment.